Dr. Henry J. Coffman, Professor in Information Technology

 Certifications and Professional Affiliations

 Dr. Coffman is certified as a CISSP (Certified Information Systems Security Professional) and has held the Certified Novell Engineer (CNE) credential.
 He is affiliated with the International Security Consortium (ISC)2 and a member of CyberWatch, a regional cybersecurity organization sponsored by grants from the U.S. National Security Agency/U.S. Department of Homeland Security and the National Science Foundation.
-He was formerly a member of the Doctor of Arts in Community College Education Student Advisory Committee at George Mason University.
+He is a member of the VCCS Cybersecurity Executive Board and the Virginia Cyber Range Executive Committee.

 Dr. Coffman is involved in several computer-related activities as a hobby.
 In addition, he collects toy Hess trucks and certain sets of coins.
-He also enjoys the outdoors and hiking.
+He also enjoys critical thinking challenges in finding the next step to reach a goal.